Special Diabetes Program

 Thanks to Congressional Diabetes Caucus Co-Chairs Representative Diana DeGette (D-CO) and Representative Tom Reed (R-NY), and Senate Diabetes Caucus Co-Chairs Senator Susan Collins (R-ME) and Senator Jeanne Shaheen (D-NH) for championing efforts that culminated in 378 U.S. Representatives and 68 U.S. Senators signing letters to Congressional leadership in support of continued funding support for the SDP.
-This bipartisan will ensure critical T1D research continues.
+This bipartisan support will ensure critical T1D research continues.

 Why the SDP renewal is essential